360 Degree Video of Ballygally Beach and Ballygally Hotel

 Ballintoy Harbour

 Ballintoy Harbour is a village found on the coast of Antrim.
 It is around an hour or so of driving away from Ballygally Hotel.
-You should definitely head there when staying at the hotel.
+You should head there when staying at the hotel.
 You can find it down the hill of Knocksaughey.
-This harbor was featured in the second season of the show as home to Theon Greyjoy.
+This harbour was featured in the second season of the show as home to Theon Greyjoy.

 Binevenagh Steep Cliffs

 Binevenagh is found in County Londonderry.
 It is not that far away from Ballygally Hotel, but it is still in a different county.
-The place contains a plateau and steep cliffs that extend six miles.
+The place contains a plateau and cliffs that extend six miles.
 Binevenagh was actually the Dothraki Grasslands in the show.
-It was that place where Daenerys was running away and Dragon saved her.
+It was that place where Daenerys was running away, and Dragon saved her.

 Audley’s Field and Audley’s Castle